Maria (Philippine fairy tale): Myanmar

-In a Burmese tale, The Hundred and One Lobsters, a woman eats 101 magical lobsters, said to give the ability to bear wonderful children, and is made queen.
+Burmese scholar Maung Htin Aung published a Burmese tale titled The Hundred and One Lobsters: a king is given 101 magical lobsters, said to give a woman the ability to bear wonderful children.
+A beautiful and demure girl named Nan Kyin Pu goes to the palace for the challenge and eats the lobsters.
+For this, she is made queen.
 She gives birth to 101 children, 100 sons and a daughter, but the king's second queen replaces them for puppies.
-The 101 children are saved by the king's pet animals (a sow, a cow, a buffalo and an elephant), which are killed by a ploy of the second queen.
-At last, they are taken in by a fisherman couple and, some time later, take part in a cock fighting contest against their own father, the king.
+The 101 children are saved by the king's pet animals (a sow, a cow, a buffalo and an elephant), which are killed by a ploy of the co-queens, who bribe the royal astrologers to say the animals are bringing misfortune to the king.
+Next, the children are saved by a hermit.
+The co-queens discover the children are alive and bring them poisoned cakes.
+The children eat the poisoned food and die.
+The hermit, in his grief, bury the siblings, but out of their graves 101 champaka trees sprout, 100 golden ones and one silver one.
+Once again, the co-queens order the trees to be felled down and thrown in the river.
+Their orders are carried out, and 101 trunks float downstream until they stop by a fisherman couple's house, who carries the logs to their barracks.
+The next morning, the couple finds 101 siblings alive and well, and decide to adopt them.
+Sixteen years later, the siblings take part in a cock fighting contest against their own father, the king.
+This eventually leads to the king discovering the truth, and releasing his wife Nan Kyin Pu.
+The tale was also republished in Russian with the title "Королева Нан Чин Пу" ("Queen Nan Chin Pu").

 In a Burmese tale from the Palaung people, "История Схумо" ("The Story of Schumo"), an elderly couple lives in poverty with their daughter.
 The king, who had many wives, but no son, marries the girl and she gives birth to a son she names Schumo.
 The jealous co-wives of the king replace the boy for a puppy, to disgrace their rival.
 The young queen is expelled and returns to her parents' house with the puppy, while her son survives.
 The son visits his grandparents' home and sees his mother playing with the dog.
 She confirms her relationship with the boy by using a jet of her breast milk.
 Russian scholarship classified the tale as type 707, following Thompson and Roberts' Types of Indic Oral Tales.